Erwin Rommel: End of Africa campaign

-Having reached Tunisia, Rommel launched an attack against the U.S. II Corps which was threatening to cut his lines of supply north to Tunis.
-Rommel inflicted a sharp defeat on the American forces at the Kasserine Pass in February, his last battlefield victory of the war, and his first engagement against the United States Army.
+In Tunisia, Rommel struck at the US II Corps to secure his lines of communication to Tunis, inflicting a sharp defeat at the Battle of Kasserine Pass in February 1943—his first major engagement against American forces and his last significant battlefield victory.
+He then turned back to face the Eighth Army behind the old French Mareth Line defences on the Libyan–Tunisian border.

-Rommel immediately turned back against the British forces, occupying the Mareth Line (old French defences on the Libyan border).
-While Rommel was at Kasserine at the end of January 1943, the Italian General Giovanni Messe was appointed commander of Panzer Army Africa, renamed the Italo-German Panzer Army in recognition of the fact that it consisted of one German and three Italian corps.
-Though Messe replaced Rommel, he diplomatically deferred to him, and the two coexisted in what was theoretically the same command.
-On 23 February Army Group Afrika was created with Rommel in command.
-It included the Italo-German Panzer Army under Messe (renamed 1st Italian Army) and the German 5th Panzer Army in the north of Tunisia under General Hans-Jürgen von Arnim.
+While Rommel was at Kasserine, Italian General Giovanni Messe was appointed commander of Panzer Army Africa, now redesignated the Italo–German Panzer Army.
+Though nominally replacing Rommel, he deferred to him in practice, and on 23 February Army Group Africa was created with Rommel in overall command, including Messe’s army in the south and General Hans-Jürgen von Arnim’s German Fifth Panzer Army in northern Tunisia.

-The last Rommel offensive in North Africa was on 6 March 1943, when he attacked the Eighth Army at the Battle of Medenine.
-The attack was made with 10th, 15th, and 21st Panzer Divisions.
-Alerted by Ultra intercepts, Montgomery deployed large numbers of anti-tank guns in the path of the offensive.
-After losing 52 tanks, Rommel called off the assault.
-On 9 March he returned to Germany.
-Command was handed over to General Hans-Jürgen von Arnim.
-Rommel never returned to Africa.
-The fighting there continued for another two months, until 13 May 1943, when Messe surrendered the army group to the Allies.
+Rommel’s final offensive in North Africa came on 6 March 1943, when he attacked the British Eighth Army at the Battle of Medenine with 10th, 15th and 21st Panzer Divisions.
+Forewarned by Ultra intercepts, Montgomery had sited strong anti-tank defences along the expected axes of advance.
+After losing 52 tanks in failed assaults, Rommel broke off the attack.
+On 9 March he returned to Germany to recover his health and report to Hitler; command of Army Group Africa passed to von Arnim, and Rommel did not return to the African theatre.